 There are also certain environmental conditions or personal practices revealed during follow-up exams that may prevent you from wearing contact lenses, such as a work environment that is very dusty or dirty or your improper handling and care of the lenses.
 An important aspect of contact lens wear is learning how to properly wear the lenses and how to disinfect and clean them.
 Even if you have worn contact lenses before, it is important for my office to evaluate or reevaluate your proper handling and care of the lenses.
 We can also advise you regarding the use of appropriate cosmetics.
 Improper use of cosmetics can lead to eye irritation as well as infection.

 Thank you for your understanding.
+We strive to provide you with the best possible eye care.

 Sincerely,